henrikmathiesen/your-todos-nebe/README.md

 # yourTodosNoBe
-A todo list app built with Angular and small parts of bootstrap.
+A todo list app built with Angular with a mocked backend.